You are here

 This page provides information for vendors with existing agreements with eHLbc and for vendors interested in working with the consortium in the future.

-eHLbc is a health library consortium serving 50 institutions in the BC post-secondary and health care sectors.
-We work with a range of vendors to offer products to participating institutions.
-Most notably, eHLbc licenses a core suite of nine EBSCO and Ovid resources and 15 resources on behalf of its member institutions.
+eHLbc is a health library consortium serving 50 organizations in the BC post-secondary and health care sectors.
+We work with a range of vendors to offer products to participating organizations.
+Most notably, eHLbc licenses a core suite of nine EBSCO and Ovid resources and 15 resources on behalf of its member organizations.
 These include index and abstract services, fulltext databases, ebooks, videos, and more.

 eHLbc Licensing Principles